NLESC-JCER/run-cpp-on-web/react/README.md

 ## Javascript code (React)

-Similarly we will split the JavaScript code into sections and build up the the React application from React components.
+Similarly, we will split the JavaScript code into sections and build up the React application from React components.

 Let's start with the header part.
-We will define a JavaScript function which returns the header element which will be rendered by the web browser when the user visits the page.
+We will define a JavaScript function that returns the header element which will be rendered by the web browser when the user visits the page.

 ```js
 function Heading() {